alfredkam/PHYLO/docs/README.md

 Staging
 ======
 1. Set assets/scripts/main/main.js to "stage" mode
-2. if neccessary update assets/scripts/main/PHYLO-main-stage.js
+2. if neccessary, update assets/scripts/main/PHYLO-main-stage.js
-3. if neccessary update Gruntfile.js
+3. if neccessary, update Gruntfile.js
 4. grunt stage
 <br>
-This will partially concat / compress some of the files, yet still readable.
+This will concat and compress the assets/scripts directory into one non-uglify file.

 To extend this framework
 ======